 Please visit the Study Room booking portal to reserve our study rooms.
 Rooms can be booked for a maximum of three hours a day, and are bookable up to seven days in advance.

-We have 13 study rooms available for student use; six on the First Floor and eight on the Second Floor.
+We have 14 study rooms available for student use; six on the First Floor and eight on the Second Floor.
 If the study room has a screen, it will also have an attached webcam for use in lectures and virtual one-to-one meetings.
 You can also use WePresent to show your device’s screen on the study room's screen.
 You can screen share up to four devices at the same time (as long as one of these devices is a laptop).
 For more guidance see our WePresent quick start guide as well as our WePresent walkthrough guide.

-Room 1.22 is the shared postgraduate study room in the Library.
-This quiet study room has six PCs (four of which are on adjustable height tables).
+Room 1.22 is the silent study postgraduate room in the Library.
+This study room has six PCs (four of which are on adjustablePostgraduate Room 1.22 from the door - several desks with PCs are visible. height tables).
+Please be mindful of others when using this room.
+Users may be asked to move if they are disturbing others.

 Did you know students can also use Southlands Queens Building QB.046 and Manresa Hall?
 These are 24 hour study spaces and you’ll need your Student ID card to access them.

-There are also lots of Alternative Study Spaces across the University.
+There are also lots of alternative study spaces across the University.
 To find out more information - speak to a member of staff in your department, such as the Administrator or Programme Convenor.

 We have printers on the Ground Floor and First Floor of the Library.
 Printers can be used to print, scan and photocopy.